2pisoftware/testrunner/WritingTests.md

 **The first time this command is run it will download a ~400MB image file.**
 - Run tests by executing a bash shell(kitematic exec button then type `su`) in the docker testrunner instance and typing `/runtests.sh`
+Run selections of tests by
+`/runtests.sh  testSuite:unit`
+`/runtests.sh  testSuite:unit test:ConfigTest`
+`/runtests.sh  testSuite:unit test:ConfigTest:testFromJson`

 ### Create a test
 - Copy the example module tests folder to your module
 - Rename acceptance/exampleCest.php to something suitable for your module and remove the other test files.
 - Using exampleCest as a base, write a test to open the entry page to your module and click through the steps for the simplest use case.
-- Run individual tests by executing a bash shell in the docker testrunner instance and typing `/runtests.sh testPath:<pathToYourModule> testSuite:acceptance test:<testClassName eg exampleCest>`
+- Run your tests by executing a bash shell in the docker testrunner instance and typing `/runtests.sh testPath:<pathToYourModule> testSuite:acceptance test:<testClassName eg exampleCest>`